stefan-hoeck/idris2-tui/DESIGN.md

 Various operations are implemented on these which allow shifting, scaling, and subdivision.

+The math in this module is integer-based, as we're working with character cells rather than geometric points.
+If you're experiencing issues with layout, it's possible there's an off-by-one issue in this library.

 ## Painting ##

 - `Context` models the state of the terminal window